 Where Is God When Life Is Too Hard?

 I can relate to the fear Solomon must have felt.
-There had been really hard things in his life and in his family.
+There had been really hard things in his life and family.
 Some of the parts of the story of David could be right out of a soap opera turned horror movie.
-Solomon had a front-row seat for a lot of us and would have heard about the rest from people still dealing with the consequences.
+Solomon had a front-row seat for a lot of trauma and would have heard about the rest from people still dealing with the consequences.

 Life is hard.
 People fail us.
 We fail ourselves.
 A lot of times it feels like God failed us.